-When you want to start adding animation and interactions to your scene, it's time to understand States and Events.
+When you want to start adding animation and interactions to your scene, it's time to understand States, Events, and Actions.

 State-Based animation works by adding, well, you guessed it, multiple states to your objects.